Gaurav-554/DataMining_and_ML-Shopify/README.md

 <h2>Objective</h2>

-The objective is to see the impact of outliers on Average Order Value (AOV) and detect/remove them using iter-quartile analysis.
+The objective is to see the impact of outliers on Average Order Value (AOV) and detect/remove them using inter-quartile analysis.